 Spoon some chicken stock, turkey stock, gravy, or butter over your selected amount of stuffing to keep it perfectly moist.
 Then simply slide that savory side into an oven that’s been preheated to at least 325ºF and wait about 10 minutes.

-You can eat your leftover slice cold with a dollop of whipped cream and (probably) walk away satisfied.
+You can eat your leftover slice cold with a dollop of whipped cream or this homemade chantilly cremé and (probably) walk away satisfied.
 But it’s easy to achieve a transcendent leftover pie experience, so why settle?
-Simply heat your oven to about 200 degrees, then warm you pie for a solid 20 minutes.
+Simply heat your oven to about 200°F degrees, then warm you pie for a solid 20 minutes.
 You’re ready to dig in when it’s warm throughout.

 That’s all there is to it!
 So after battling the crowds during Black Friday, there’s nothing better than coming home to the comfort and majesty of a full-on second Thanksgiving.